Mission, Vision, & Values

 HA 4325 Healthcare Strategic Management.
 (3-0) This capstone class integrates accounting, finance, marketing, MIS, and organizational behavior in the creation of sustainable competitive advantage.
 Health care case studies will be used to illustrate key concepts.

 HA 4848 Healthcare Administrative Residency.
 (0-40) Designed for students who have limited or no previous background in healthcare management/administration.
 Includes rotation through selected major departments, culminating in a major project.
-Prerequisite: Final semester of study.
+This course is taken in the final semester of study.